 Interesting Facts About Recycling

-- The energy saved by recycling one aluminum can can power a TV for 3 hours.
+- The energy saved by recycling one aluminum can is enough to power a TV for three hours.

-- It takes about 25 trees a day to produce enough toilet paper.
+- About 25 trees are needed every day to produce enough toilet paper for daily use.

-- 60 million plastic bags are used by stores annually.
-Bring your own to help reduce packaging waste.
+- Stores use about 60 million plastic bags annually.
+Bringing your own bag helps reduce waste.

 National Public Lands Day is observed on the fourth Saturday of September each year.